BackSlasher/chef-backslasher-python/README.md

 * ``user`: User to run the commands under
 * `group`: Group to run the commands under
 * `environment`: Hash of environment variables to pass to the pip commands
-* `options`: An array of arguments to pass to the pip commands
+* `install_options`: An array of arguments to pass to the pip commands when installing / upgrading packages

 ### backslasher\_virtualenv
 Manages a python virtualenv